jolivain/trusted-firmware-a/docs/process/faq.rst

 What are these strange comments in my changes?
 ----------------------------------------------

-All the comments from ``ci-bot-user`` are associated with Continuous Integration infrastructure.
-The links published on the comment are not currently accessible, but would be after the CI has been transitioned to `trustedfirmware.org`_.
+All the comments from ``TrustedFirmware Code Review`` user (email:
+``ci@trustedfirmware.org``) are associated with Continuous Integration (CI) infrastructure.
+The links published on the comments redirect to the CI web interface at http://ci.trustedfirmware.org, where details of the tests failures, if any, can be examined.

 --------------